 To further help you ‘innovate’ you should be looking to expand your movement and dance ‘vocabulary’ as much as you can from resources outside of pole.
 Yes, I watch lots of pole videos to get ideas for moves and combos that I can change and make my own, but I do not limit myself to that.
 I look at other styles of dance, burlesque, fashion magazines, gymnastics, movies, and so much more.
 Look at as many sources as you can to find interesting and innovative styles of movement that you can use to make your routine unique.
 If you are a classique style dancer take a ballet or Latino class.
 If you mostly do lyrical style pole try a street dancing or Capoeira class.
 Challenge yourself and you will find awesome new ways to enhance your performances.

-Step 6: Film & Refine
+Step 6: Film and Refine

 Once you have choreographed something for the full length of the song, run through the routine until you have it memorised enough to film it.
 Try to video your routine at least once every time you practice.
 Watch the video back and see where the routine flows well and where it does not, altering the choreography if you need to.
 Watch your facial expressions, your arms and hands, and the execution of your moves, and address any bits that do not look as polished or as effective as they could be.
 Rinse and repeat this step until you have your routine in perfect condition.